patrickfatrick/gregorian/README.md

 - `'ml' // milliseconds with no leading zeros (0-999)`
 - `'zz' // timezone offset from UTC (UTC -6:00)`

-The string returned uses the local timezone.
+The string returned uses the localized timezone.

 ###Adding and subtracting
 You can manipulate the gregorian object like `gregorian.reform('2015-10-31').add(1, 'd')` or `gregorian.reform('2015-10-31').subtract(1, 'm')`.